MeganJS/startup/README.md

 # startup
 CS260 startup project and notes:

+Simon-CSS notes:
+Choose simple over nice to do things quickly.
+I want to use Bootstrap more; I spent a lot of time wrestling with flex trying to figure out how to make things line up how I wanted in CSS and there was probably tools in Bootstrap I could have used to help me.
+On the upside, you can totally use images you upload as the background of buttons, which I think is fun.

 Simon-html Assignment notes:
 I think it's neat how, when creating hyperlinks between pages, as long as the html file is part of the same folder you can just put "fileName.html" in the html code.